Nazi-obsessed terror attacker jailed for life for asylum seeker attempted murder

 Parslow, of Bromyard Terrace, Worcester, was convicted of attempted murder following a three-week trial at Leicester Crown Court last year, and also pleaded guilty to an unconnected sexual offence and two charges of sending electronic communications with intent to cause distress and anxiety.

+“He treated you with courtesy, showing you to the toilets, and after you had established that he was from Eritrea you returned his courtesy with cruel violence, brutally stabbing him in the chest and then continuing the ferocious assault upon him when he tried to defend himself.”

-The judge said Parslow was “motivated by your adoption of a far-right neo-Nazi mindset which fuelled your warped, violent and racist views”.
+The judge said Parslow, whose email address included the phrase “lordadolfreborn”, was “motivated by your adoption of a far-right neo-Nazi mindset which fuelled your warped, violent and racist views”.

 “This was undoubtedly a terrorist attack,” he added.